 After you have recorded in your journal for a number of days, it’s time to analyze it.
 For the analysis, look at the different stressful events you have experienced.
 Highlight those that occur frequently as well as those which are the most unpleasant.
 Then, appraise how you have felt after these events as well as how you handled them.
 Your analysis will reveal several problems regarding your handling of these events that need to be fixed.
 It will be helpful to list these areas separately to work on them later.

 Then shift your focus to the stressful events you experienced and list ways in which they can be changed or if your reaction to them can be changed.
-Finally, analyze the feelings these events arose in you and how did that effect your overall functioning.
+Finally, analyze the feelings these events arose in you and how did that affect your overall functioning.

-Once you have fully identified the common sources of stress in your life and analyzed your pattern of handling them, you can discontinue with managing your journal and move onto the next step.
+Once you have fully identified the common sources of stress in your life and analyzed your pattern of handling them, you can discontinue managing your journal and move onto the next step.

-Having too many deadlines and taking on too many roles is a cause for stress.
+Having too many deadlines and taking on too many roles is a cause of stress.
 Learn to be assertive and say no. Know your limits and say ‘no’ to taking on more than you can handle.

 Take control of your environment.
 Avoid the traffic-filled route or hire someone to clean the house for you if you find it stressful.